 This weighted blanket offers a decent variety of weights from which to choose, although its range of sizes is slightly more limited than with some competitors.
 It does, however, display some of the largest sizes on the market, making it a plush choice for owners of king-size beds.

-It can be tough to settle on a texture, especially for a year-round weighted blanket, but the reversible OMYSTYLE 15-pound Plush Weighted Blanket offers two very different feels in a single blanket.
+It can be tough to settle on a texture, especially for a year-round weighted blanket, but this reversible option from OMYSTYLE offers two very different feels in a single blanket.
 One side is warm, soft, and velvety, while the other is made of cool Tencel fabric.

 With seven layers of cotton, a premium outer layer, and polyester padding, this blanket is not 100 percent natural, but it makes up for that in design.
 With its smaller pockets, high-density stitch, double-threaded sewing, and polyester padding, the dual-sided blanket eliminates leaks and noise for quiet and hassle-free comfort.
 The blanket offers several size and weight choices and also comes with a practical packing bag for easy storage and travel.

 The LUNA Adult Weighted Blanket is made of 100 percent Oeko-Tex certified cotton.
 This means it is not only organic but hypoallergenic and eco-friendly as well.
 Plus, the fabric ticks breathability and cooling boxes and can be washed in a machine in cold water or by hand.